Department: Department of Internal Medicine, Division of Cardiovascular Medicine

 Maintain contact with funding agencies, journal editorial offices, Health Science Deans' offices, the department heads and Training Grant Directors.

-A Bachelor's degree in a health science field or an equivalent combination of education and experience is required.
+A Bachelor's degree in a health science field, business, or communication desired.
+Or an equivalent combination of education and experience is required.

 Excellent written and verbal communication skills are required.

-6 months of related administrative experience is required.
+6 months of related administrative experience in an academic medical setting is required.

-Proficiency in computer software applications including Microsoft Word, Outlook, PowerPoint and Excel and Adobe Photoshop and PDF is required.
+Proficiency in computer software applications including Microsoft Word, Outlook, PowerPoint and Excel and PDF is required.